Parametrized surfaces extend the idea of

 The region $\dlr$ is a rectangle in $\spfv\spsv$-space.
 Any point $(\spfv,\spsv)$ in $\dlr$ is mapped to the point $\dlsp(\spfv,\spsv)$ on the helicoid.
 We can demonstrate this map more clearly by replacing the sliders that represent the variables in separate intervals $\spfv \in [0,1]$ and $\spsv \in [0, 2\pi]$ with the rectangle showing that $(\spfv, \spsv) \in [0,1] \times [0, 2\pi]$.

 A parametrized helicoid.
 The function $\dlsp(\spfv,\spsv) = (\spfv\cos \spsv, \spfv\sin \spsv, \spsv)$ parametrizes a helicoid when $(\spfv,\spsv) \in \dlr$, where $\dlr$ is the rectangle $[0,1] \times [0, 2\pi]$.
-The region $\dlr$ is shown as the green rectangle floating above the helicoid.
-You can drag the green point in $\dlr$ to specify both $\spfv$ and $\spsv$.
-If, for example, you drag the green point along the bottom of the rectangle, you change $\spfv$ while leaving $\spsv=0$.
-Similarly, if you drag the green point along the right side of the rectangle, you change $\spsv$ while leaving $\spfv=1$.
-You cannot directly move the red point on the surface as it is moves with $\spfv$ and $\spsv$ to be at the point $\dlsp(\spfv,\spsv)$.
+The region $\dlr$, shown as the rectangle in the first panel.
+You can drag the blue point in $\dlr$ to specify both $\spfv$ and $\spsv$.
+Alternatively, you can drag the corresponding blue point on the surface in the second panel.
+In either case, the blue points stay synchronized so that when the blue point in $D$ is at the location $(\spfv, \spsv)$, the blue point on the surface will be at the location $\dlsp(\spfv,\spsv)$.

 In general, the region $\dlr$ does not have to be a rectangle.
 But in many examples, we let $\dlr$ be a rectangle to make the calculations simpler.